adamstory/plantapp/README.md

 #### HTML / CSS

+- Create HTML structure by following the high fi plan

+- Practice using CSS grid

+  - Use a grid maker (https://grid.layoutit.com/) to generate grid layout for my page
+  - Add to my CSS files and make a rough mockup of the site

+- UI Research
   - Google how to create your own weather app by pulling from a website / from a api to a website
   - Google how to create UI that transitions like slides on a presentation to see if actually possible

 ### Questions for myself